 Jack has represented individuals, business entities, and business owners in various forms of legal disputes in Probate, Juvenile, State, Superior, and Federal Court.
 He has also argued in federal and state courts and has repeatedly negotiated, litigated, and resolved disputes in the State of Georgia, as well as Federal issues throughout the United States..

 Jack gained priceless knowledge and experience while working for the Federal Aviation Administration, in Atlanta and Washington Headquarters.
 He was instrumental in the National Airspace Review, and worked in the Airspace and Air Traffic Rules Division in promulgation regulatory reform within the aviation system.
 His experience in this area has created the expertise that is in demand in the aviation industry, concerning pilot violations and airspace use by business entities and individuals.
 He is also appointed as Special Assistant Attorney General for the State of Georgia.
 This has created the groundwork for an overall successful legal career, in specialized areas of the law which most attorneys do not possess.
-Jack, along with his associate attorneys, Jonathan and Rebecca, have shared this dream, and after years of handling many different legal matters, now pursue their goals to provide strong ethical representation, and advocate with an extremely competitive nature, traits that truly flourish in the legal setting.
+Jack, along with his associate attorney, Jonathan Emily and Antonio, have shared this dream, and after years of handling many different legal matters, now pursue their goals to provide strong ethical representation, and advocate with an extremely competitive nature, traits that truly flourish in the legal setting.

 Jack is from Stantonsburg, North Carolina, and received his Bachelor of Science from North Carolina State University.
 He graduated from Emory University Law School and became a member of the State Bar of Georgia in 1990 and Florida Bar in 1998.

-Known as one of the bowtie lawyers, Jonathan Overman has experience in and is available to assist you in various legal specialties ranging from complex criminal and civil litigation to traffic citations and probate matters.
-Jonathan’s primary areas of expertise are criminal law, wills and estates, and civil litigation, including a wide range of issues such as personal injury, and contract disputes; among others.
+Known as one of the bowtie lawyers, Jonathan Overman has experience in and is available to assist you in various legal specialties ranging from complex criminal and civil litigation to traffic citations and DUI cases.
+Jonathan's primary areas of expertise are criminal law, wills and estates, and civil litigation, including a wide range of issues such as personal injury, and contract disputes; among others.
 In doing so, Jonathan is known as the attorney to go to for Juvenile Criminal Delinquency matters, criminal defense, traffic citations, auto accidents, and drafting wills in the South Atlanta Metro Area.
 Other attorneys consistently make referrals to our office for these matters as well.

 Jonathan has represented individuals, business entities, and business owners in various forms of legal disputes in State, Superior, and Federal Court.
 He has also argued against large insurance companies and has repeatedly negotiated, litigated, and resolved disputes with law firms from all over the state of Georgia.